biancashiromoto/biancashiromoto/README.md

-# Hello and welcome to my GitHub!
+## Hello and welcome to my GitHub!

-## 🇺🇸 About me
 My name is Bianca, I am a former veterinarian and currently a Frontend Web Developer, on the road to becoming a Full-stack Developer.
 <br><br>
 Feel free to explore my repositories and my <a href="https://biancashiromoto.github.io/" target="_blank">portfolio</a>, and if you have any suggestions or feedbacks, I would be happy to recieve them through <a href="https://www.linkedin.com/in/bshiromoto/" target="_blank">LinkedIn</a>!

 <hr>

-## 🇧🇷 Sobre mim
+## Olá e bem-vinda(o) ao meu GitHub!
-Meu nome é Bianca, me formei em veterinária e atualmente sou Desenvolvedora Web Frontend, a caminho de me tornar uma Desenvolvedora Full-stack.
+Meu nome é Bianca, me formei em Medicina Veterinária e atualmente sou Desenvolvedora Web Frontend, a caminho de me tornar uma Desenvolvedora Full-stack.
 <br><br>
 Sinta-se à vontade para explorar meus repositórios e meu <a href="https://biancashiromoto.github.io/" target="_blank">portfolio</a>, e se tiver alguma sugestão ou feedback, eu ficarei feliz em recebê-los pelo meu <a href="https://www.linkedin.com/in/bshiromoto/" target="_blank">LinkedIn</a>!